Health Care and Education Reconciliation Act of 2010: Legislative history

-At the end of 2009, each house of Congress passed its own health care reform bill, but neither house passed the other bill.
-The Senate bill, the Patient Protection and Affordable Care Act, became the most viable avenue to reform following the death of Democratic Senator Ted Kennedy and his replacement by Republican Scott Brown.
-Lacking a filibuster-proof super-majority in the Senate, the Obama administration and House Speaker Nancy Pelosi encouraged the House to pass the Senate bill and then pass a new bill to amend it using the reconciliation process.
+At the end of 2009, each house of Congress passed its own health care reform bill, but neither passed the bill from the other chamber.
+The Senate bill, the Patient Protection and Affordable Care Act, was less ambitious overall than the House's attempt: Democrats controlled the House, which was as a consequence of the election more progressive than the Senate.
+And the need for significant systematic healthcare reform was understood and acknowledged popularly, including by the President, who had determined healthcare would be the major reform push of his early presidency.
+Democrats' more extensive proposed reforms, however, would not easily pass the Senate, where they had a majority but less than the de facto majority requirement of 60 (of 100 total senators).
+Taking up the Senate's already passed, if relatively unambitious, bill was therefore the most viable avenue to the achievement of reforms; this was especially true following the death of Democratic Senator Ted Kennedy and his replacement by Republican Scott Brown.
+Lacking a filibuster-proof super-majority in the Senate, the Obama administration and House Speaker Nancy Pelosi encouraged the House to pass the Senate bill, building that as a foundation, and then come back to pass another, new bill — to amend and extend and fund what had been done by the Senate-drafted ACA — using the budget reconciliation process.

 Under the Fiscal Year 2010 budget resolution, the text of the reconciliation bill submitted to the Budget Committee had to have been reported by the relevant Committees by October 15, 2009.
 Therefore, the Democrats combined the text of America's Affordable Health Choices Act of 2009 as reported out of the Ways and Means Committee, and as it was reported out of the Education and Labor Committee, and the text of the Student Aid and Fiscal Responsibility Act as reported out of the Education and Labor Committee.
 This version was never meant to be passed; it was only created so that the reconciliation bill would comply with the Budget resolution.
 The bill was automatically amended to the version that was meant to be passed per the special rule that was reported out of the Rules Committee.
 The Student Aid and Fiscal Responsibility Act was added to the Reconciliation Act as only one reconciliation bill can be passed each budget year, and it also faced a tough road through the Senate due to Republican filibuster and opposition from several centrist Democratic Senators.
 The move was also thought to give President Obama two key victories in overhauling the health care and student loan system.
 It also eventually became clear that the budget savings caused by the student loan bill would become essential to the overall reconciliation bill by reducing the deficit enough for the overall bill to qualify for the reconciliation process.